Eritrean–Ethiopian War: Analysis

+War crimes

 Displacement, abuse and torture

 The fighting led to massive internal displacement in both countries as civilians fled the war zone – by the end of May 2000, Ethiopia occupied about a quarter of Eritrea's territory, displacing 650,000 people, and destroying key components of Eritrea's infrastructure.

 The Eritrean government forcibly expelled an estimated 70,000 Ethiopians according to the report by Human rights Watch.
 Ethiopia expelled 77,000 Eritreans and Ethiopians of Eritrean origin it deemed a security risk, thus compounding Eritrea's refugee problem.
 The majority of those were considered well off by the Ethiopian standard of living.
 They were deported after their belongings had been confiscated.
 Ethiopians living in Eritrea were interned, and thousands of others were deported.
 After the retaliatory bombings of Asmara Airport by Ethiopia on 5 and 6 June 1998, many Ethiopians working in Eritrean towns were sacked, apparently as a reprisal, and subsequently lost their rented housing through losing their means of income or, in some cases, by being evicted for being Ethiopian.
 Many Ethiopians were forced to sleep on the streets outside the Ethiopian embassy in Asmara, in church compounds or elsewhere according to a report by Amnesty International.
 In July 1998, Ethiopia alleged that up to 60 Ethiopians had died in Assab after being locked in a shipping container by the Eritrean police in daytime temperatures of over 40C.
 According to Human Rights Watch, detainees on both sides were subject in some cases to torture, rape, or other degrading treatment.
 This was believed to be a continuation of the 1991–93 expulsions of 125,000 Ethiopians from Eritrean territory.